Kho-Dialga/configs/README.md

 These are based of Luke Smith's and Brodie Robertsons dotfiles.
 Go check them out they cool.
 # Installation
 To install these you need to clone this repo, and copy .config and .local to your home directory.
+# Installation with LARBS
+You can also install these via Luke Smith's LARBS script.
+However im just trying it out.